-In the emerald depths of the world's tallest rain forest on the island of Borneo, life flourishes.
+In the world's tallest and most ancient rain forests on the island of Borneo, life flourishes.
 Sheltered beneath the dense canopy among jungle rivers and waterfalls, a host of wildlife leaps, darts and crawls in the emerald depths.
 Endangered orangutans thrive in the lush vegetation, sharing branches and vines with leaf monkeys, wild gibbons, flying lemurs and more than 300 vibrant bird species.
 Rare proboscis monkeys are at home in coastal mangroves where hornbills and sea eagles soar above.
 In the forest beneath Mt.
 Kinabalu’s prominent peaks, pygmy elephants lumber through the underbrush while monitor lizards sunbathe on the banks of the Kinabatangan River.
-Wildlife thrives in Borneo, and we go in search of it on this tropical adventure quest.
+Wildlife thrives in Borneo, and we safari in search of it on this tropical adventure quest.

 Observe orangutans as they live and move freely in their natural rain forest habitat at two different orangutan rehabilitation centers, Semenggoh and Sepilok